-Without a doubt, the burning sensation that spreads from the chest up to the throat ares, leaving a sour or bitter taste, can be an irritating experience.
+Without a doubt, the burning sensation that spreads from the chest up to the throat area, leaving a sour or bitter taste, can be an irritating experience.
 It can be even more frustrating when it lasts for hours.
 This sensation – commonly referred to as heartburn – is enough to leave anyone desperate for a solution.
-Acid reflux is the cause of this sensation and, usually, this is triggered by various lifestyle factors.
+Acid reflux is the cause of this and, usually, this is triggered by various lifestyle factors.

 Fortunately, you can now avoid these unpleasant symptoms by consuming less, if not zero, of certain food and drink groups.
 So, what not to eat with acid reflux?
-Here’s the top 10 trigger-happy list.
+Here’s the top 10 list.

 1. Citrus Fruits and Juices

 At the top of the list of worst food for acid reflux are citrus fruits.
 Though high in vitamin C, oranges, grapefruits, lemons, limes and mandarins also contain high acidic levels which can trigger acid reflux, particularly when eaten on an empty stomach.
 Even your favorite orange juice can feel like rubbing salt on the wound when you have acid reflux.
 Instead of orange juice, go for ginger ale which has been proven to ease heartburn.

 2. Garlic, Onion and Other Spices

 Spices like garlic and onions are staples in most food recipes.
 Be reminded though that, though not acidic, fresh garlic and onions can easily trigger or worsen acid reflux.
 Notwithstanding the pungent smell they leave on your breath, these two can easily irritate the stomach lining.
 Choose to cook with herbs such as basil, dill, thyme, tarragon, and parsley to add flavor to your menu without triggering an attack.